Terry000/Terry000.github.io/_teaching/2021-winter-complex.md

 ---
 title: "Deep Learning (COMP5329)"
 collection: teaching
-type: "Graduate course"
+type: "Graduate course (Master)"
 permalink: https://www.sydney.edu.au/units/COMP5329
 venue: "The University of Sydney, School of Computer Science"
-date: 2023-03-01
+date: Feb.
+2023 - June.
+2023
 location: "Austrlia Sydney"
 ---

-Worked as a teaching tutor for a programming the graduate course on deep learning.
+Worked as a teaching tutor for a the graduate course on deep learning, with the content of basic regression/classification, optimizer, cnn, transformer, vit, GPT.
 Held weekly tutorial sections on programming (using Python, pytorch).
-Provided support on development technologies including Git, Restructured Text markup, and Jupyter Labs to students.
+Provided support on development technologies including Git, Restructured Text markup, and Jupyter Labs (Colab Pro) to students.
+And I demonstrated details of each code block about how to design and build task-oriented neural networks.